parkverdict

 Presidio of San Francisco

 A white canvas wagon sits in front of a large rock buttress with mountains in the distance.
-62WORTH IT NPS Photo
+62GOOD RANGE NPS Photo

 National Historic Trail · CA